rdesc/HUGSIM/README.md

 pip install -r requirements.txt
 ```

-To run the closed-loop simulation, the hug_sim gymnasium environment should be installed:
+To run the closed-loop simulation, the hug_sim Gymnasium environment should be installed:
 ``` bash
 cd ./sim
 pip install -e .